Zener Diode I-V Characteristics Curve

 Zener Diode Characteristics

-This article will help to explain the characteristics which make up zener diodes, specifically how the voltage across a zener diode varies with the current running through it.
+This article will help to explain the characteristics which make up zener diodes, specifically how the voltage across a zener diode varies with the current flowing through it.

 The I-V Characteristics Curve of a zener diode, shown below, is the curve which shows the current-voltage